Goal-Conditioned Reinforcement Learning from Sub-Optimal Data on Metric Spaces: Conclusions

 \section{Conclusions}

 In this paper, we proposed MetricRL, a novel approximation method for the optimal value function of sparse, deterministic, goal-conditioned MDPs.
-MetricRL relies on learning a \emph{distance monotonic} representation of the state space, alowing it to define a the value function that is correlated with the distance of each state to the goal.
+MetricRL relies on learning a \emph{distance monotonic} representation of the state space, allowing it to define a value function that is correlated with the distance of each state to the goal.
 We have proved that, when the representation is indeed \emph{distance monotonic}, a greedy policy on this approximated value function is optimal for the class of MDPs stated above.
-Experimentally, we have shown that MetricRL outperform prior offline RL methods in learning near-optimal behavior from severely sub-optimal datasets.
-We also demonstrated the sample-efficiency of our method and its ability to learn optimal value functions in multi-goal tasks.
+Experimentally, we have shown that MetricRL outperforms prior offline RL methods in learning near-optimal behavior from severely sub-optimal datasets.
+For future work, we plan on generalizing the notion of \emph{distance monotonicity} to quasimetrics~\citep{durugkar2021adversarial, durugkar2023estimation}, extending our method to stochastic MDPs and adapting it to online reinforcement learning problems.